israelbgf/cli-flix/README.md

 ## pre-requisites

-You must have VLC installed and have a Node version of 6+.
+- Node version of 6+.
+- VLC installed.
+- Windows users must have Git installed or it will fail when you try to install `cli-flix` with `npm`